HydraMeshnet/developer-portal/glossary.md

 ### Revoking a Right from a Key

-When a right is revoked from a key of a DID Document, there might be some signatures that are cryptographically valid, but without a proof of when that signature happened.
+When a right is revoked from a key of a DID Document, there might be some signatures that are cryptographically valid, but without proof of when that signature happened.
 These cannot be treated as fully authorized signatures, because there is no way to ensure that the signature was created before the key got revoked.

 Therefore, if a key is *restricted* in any way, all statements that were signed with that key and NOT registered to the blockchain before the restriction (SIGNED_BEFORE) will expire.